manaskumarbehera/sf-audit-extractor/QUICKSTART.md

 - [Testing Guide](TESTING.md) - Comprehensive testing
 - [Development](DEVELOPMENT.md) - For contributors

-## 🆘 Need Help?

-1. Check [INSTALLATION.md](INSTALLATION.md) for detailed troubleshooting
-2. Review [TESTING.md](TESTING.md) for validation steps
-3. Open an issue on GitHub with:
-   - Chrome version
-   - Salesforce org type
-   - Error message/screenshot
-   - Steps to reproduce

-## 🎨 What You'll See

-The extension shows:
-- **Header**: Connection status
-- **Buttons**: Fetch Data, Export CSV
-- **Search**: Real-time filtering
-- **Categories**: User Management, Security, Object Changes
-- **Stats**: Counts by category
-- **Logs**: Detailed audit entries with:
-  - What changed
-  - Who changed it
-  - When it changed
-  - Additional details

 ## ⚙️ Requirements

-- ✅ Chrome 88+ (or Edge, Brave)
+- Chrome 88+ (or Edge, Brave)
-- ✅ Salesforce login
+- Salesforce login
-- ✅ "View Setup and Configuration" permission
+- "View Setup and Configuration" permission
-- ✅ API access enabled
+- API access enabled

-## 🔒 Security
+## 🔐 Security

-- All processing is local (nothing sent externally)
+- All processing is local (no external servers)
 - Uses your active Salesforce session
 - Read-only operations
 - No data collection

-## 📖 Example Workflow

-**Scenario**: Find out who created a custom field last week

-1. Open Salesforce and log in
-2. Click extension icon
-3. Click "Fetch Data"
-4. Search for "created" or "custom field"
-5. Look at the dates to find last week's changes
-6. Review user and details

-**Time**: ~30 seconds ⚡

 ---

-**Ready to start?** Click that blue icon and explore your audit trail! 🚀
+Ready to start?
+Click the blue icon and explore your data 🚀